 - To remotely access the Solace CLI for the VMR, you can now ssh to port 22 of the VMR’s IP address and login in as the

 Tip: In addition to the admin CLI User, you can create additional CLI and file transfer users through the Solace CLI in the manner described in Managing Management User Authentication/Authorization.

 Unlike a Solace appliance, by default, a VMR starts with a basic configuration that has most common services enabled and ready for use.
 This basic configuration and the default ports that are used can be modified as required.
 For details, see VMR Configuration Defaults.

-These additional configurations allow you to further customize your VMR machine image to better suit your particular use-case and to make it more suitable for a production deployment.
+These additional configurations allow you to further customize your VMR cloud image to better suit your particular use-case and to make it more suitable for a production deployment.